metamath/lamp-guide/docs/index.md

 "none" (no statements‡ may be used), or select a specific set of statements‡ that may be used.
-If it shows an expression like "1/8", that means a specific set of statements/steps have been selected; the first number is the number of statements/steps that are permitted, and the second number is the number of statements/steps that *could* be permitted at this point.
+If it shows an expression like "1/8", that means a specific set of statements‡ have been selected; the first number is the number of statements‡ that are permitted, and the second number is the number of statements‡ that *could* be permitted at this point.
-Click on the current value to select the statements/steps to permit.
+Click on the current value to select the statements‡ to permit.
-If the statement/step to be proved is not currently proved, the "first level" is set to "All" (all statements/steps are considered) and the "other levels" is set to "None" (no statements/steps are considered after the first level).
+If the statement‡ to be proved is not currently proved, the "first level" is set to "All" (all statements‡ are considered) and the "other levels" is set to "None" (no statements‡ are considered after the first level).
-If this statement/step is already proved, the "first level" will be set to the statements/steps that were used.
+If this statement‡ is already proved, the "first level" will be set to the statements‡ that were used.
-Adding statements/steps that can be used will increase what the bottom-up prover can prove, but this will also increase the time it takes to find a proof.
+Adding statements‡ that can be used will increase what the bottom-up prover can prove, but this will also increase the time it takes to find a proof.

-Label: If set, this is the sole ("root") statement/step to use as a starting point.
-Note that this is set if the system previously found a justification for this statement/step using this justification.
+Label: If set, this is the sole ("root") statement‡ to use as a starting point.
+Note that this is set if the system previously found a justification for this statement‡ using this justification.
 If blank, any label may be used as the justification (and the system will try them all in the process of searching).
 This setting does not affect other levels (depths) of the proof.

 Search depth: How deep the search is to go.
-Use of a single axiom or theorem is depth 1, a statement/step that requires a depth 1 search on a depth 1 search is depth 2, and so on.
+Use of a single axiom or theorem is depth 1, a statement‡ that requires a depth 1 search on a depth 1 search is depth 2, and so on.
 The default search depth value is 4.
 Larger numbers enable more automation but generally take exponentially more time.